istudyatuni/blog/lib.typ

     draft: false,
     // creation date
     created: none,
+    // whether to show table of contents
+    toc: true,
     it,
 ) = {
     assert(not (draft and created != none), message: "can't be draft and has creation date")